The Amazon Echo buds are back -- and they look like a big upgrade - CNN Underscored

 Achieving a comfortable fit with Echo Buds shouldn’t be too hard, as Amazon will include four eartips (small, medium, large and extra-large) and two wings in the box.
 This way you can try out each size to find the best fit for your specific ears.
 And similar to AirPods Pro, the Alexa app for Android or iOS (which you’ll use for setup) features an “Ear Tip Fit Test” to aid in you finding the best fit.

 The latest Echo Buds feature an improved dynamic driver that aims to make music sound more detailed and lively.
-There’s an Amazon-designed 5.6-millimeter dynamic driver in each bud, which Amazon says will deliver clearer tones across low, mid and high.
+There’s an Amazon-designed 5.7-millimeter dynamic driver in each bud, which Amazon says will deliver clearer tones across low, mid and high.

 Amazon has developed full Active Noise Cancellation for the Echo Buds, having ceased its partnership with Bose that led to the Active Noise Reduction on the original model.
 Amazon is promising a 2X improvement on noise cancellation over the original.
 The noise cancellation is powered by three microphones on each bud: two facing the outside and one facing the inside of your ear.